Topic: Campus Speech and Universities

 4 Related Topics

-DeSantis Signs Florida Terror‑Designation Law Targeting ‘Jihad’ and University Support for Named Groups
+DeSantis Defends New Florida Terror‑Designation Law Targeting Alleged ‘Jihad’ and Citing European ‘No‑Go Zone’ Fears

-Gov. Ron DeSantis signed HB 1471, creating a Florida process to designate "domestic terrorist organizations," bar them from receiving public funds, require public universities to lose state funding if they "support" a designated group and to expel students who promote such groups, and explicitly reaffirm that Florida courts cannot enforce foreign or religious law, including Sharia.
-DeSantis framed the measure as ensuring "not one red cent for jihad" and displayed anti‑Sharia signage at the signing, while the ACLU of Florida called the law "dangerous," warning it allows unilateral designations of individuals and organizations as domestic terrorists without meaningful standards or transparency.
+Gov. Ron DeSantis signed HB 1471, which creates a Florida process to designate "domestic terrorist organizations," bar them from receiving public funds, require public universities to lose state funding and expel students who promote such groups, and reaffirm that Florida courts cannot enforce foreign or religious law — including Sharia.
+DeSantis said the measure will keep "not one red cent for jihad" and help Florida avoid European "no‑go zones" amid mass immigration, while the ACLU of Florida called the law "dangerous" for allowing unilateral designations without meaningful standards or transparency and for targeting entities alleged to fund or materially support terrorist organizations even if they have not committed attacks.

 DeSantis Signs Florida Terror‑Designation Law Targeting 'Jihad' and Campus Support